SO WHO ARE YOU ANYWAY?

 McGlowan-Fellows, B. & Thomas, C.S.
 (2009).
 Your Personal Power-Up: Five Steps to Take Control of Your Career, Nashville, TN: Nelson Current, A Division of Thomas Nelson Publishing.

-Williams, L. C. (2002).
-Creating the Congruent Workplace: Challenges for People and Their Organizations.
-Westport, CT: Greenwood Publishing Group, Inc.
+Williams, L., (2002) Creating the Congruent Workplace, Challenges for People and their Organizations, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)

-Williams, L.C.
-(1996).
-Business Decisions, Human Choices: Restoring the Partnership Between People and Their Organizations.
-Westport, CT: Greenwood Publishing Group, Inc.
+Williams, L., (1996) Business Decisions, Human Choices; Restoring the Partnership between People and their Organizations, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)

-Williams, L. C. (1995).
-Human Resources in a Changing Society: Balancing Compliance & Development.
-Westport, CT: Greenwood Publishing Group, Inc.
+Williams, L., (1995) Human Resources in a Changing Society: Balancing Compliance and Development, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)

-Williams, L. C. (1993).
-The Congruence of People and Organizations: Healing Dysfunction from Inside-Out.
-Westport CT: Greenwood Publishing Group, Inc.
+Williams, L., (1993) The Congruence of People and Organizations; Healing Dysfunction from Inside-Out, Westport, Connecticut, Quorum Books (an academic imprint of Greenwood Publishing Group)

-McGlowan, J.T., & Fellows, B. (Publish Date: Pending).
+McGlowan, J.T., & Fellows, B. (Publish Date Pending).
 Size Matters: How Stress, Obesity, and Fear in the Workplace Cause Illness, Low Productivity, and High Societal Cost.
-Book in development for submission to Harper Collins.

-Williams, L.C., & Fellows, B. (Publish Date: Pending).
+Fellows, B., & Williams, L.C.
+(Publish Date Pending).
 Strategic Leadership: Psychological Movements Beyond Management.
-Book in development for submission to Sage Publications.

 Contact us to schedule your consultation.
 From our headquarters in Foster City, California, we serve public, private, and non-profit clients across the country and throughout the world.